Energy density driven ultrafast electronic excitations in a cuprate superconductor: Results

 These results demonstrate that the room-temperature response is largely independent of the EUV pump photon energy.
 This universality also extends to lower photon energies: in particular, we compare the EUV-pump–induced dynamics with those obtained under conventional optical excitation at 1.5~eV.
-The optical-pump trace (adapted from Ref. \citenum{giannetti2009discontinuity}), overlaid with the FEL-pump trace at $E_{\mathrm{EUV}} = 77$~eV in Fig.~\ref{fig: RT dynamics}b, is characterized by decay times $\tau_1 = 190 \pm 40$~fs and $\tau_2 = 1.3 \pm 0.8$~ps (see Fig. S6 Supplementary Material for the complete set of fit parameters), in excellent agreement with the dynamics measured under FEL excitation.
+The optical-pump trace (adapted from Ref. \citenum{giannetti2009discontinuity}), overlaid with the FEL-pump trace at $E_{\mathrm{EUV}} = 77$~eV in Fig.~\ref{fig: RT dynamics}b, is characterized by decay times $\tau_1 = 190 \pm 40$~fs and $\tau_2 = 1.3 \pm 0.8$~ps (see Fig. S7 Supplementary Material \cite{supplemental} for the complete set of fit parameters), in excellent agreement with the dynamics measured under FEL excitation.

 In addition to the decay dynamics discussed above, the FEL-pump high-temperature data consistently reveal a weak oscillatory component in the $\sim3-20$~ps range.
-This oscillation has a period of approximately 6 ps, corresponding to a frequency of about 150 GHz, as extracted from fits reported in the Supplementary Material (see Fig. S4 and S5 Supplementary Material).
+This oscillation has a period of approximately 6 ps, corresponding to a frequency of about 150 GHz, as extracted from fits reported in the Supplementary Material \cite{supplemental} (see Fig. S5 and S6 Supplementary Material).
 The oscillatory behavior is generally absent when the transient reflectivity signal is weak—either at low excitation fluence or when using the 23.5 eV pump.
-Its origin remains unclear: the frequency is too low to correspond to a response of acoustic origin, yet it could be compatible with an ultra-low-frequency Raman-active excitation, as similarly reported in Bi2212~\cite{mcniven2022long}.
+The 150 GHz observed frequency is too high to originate from coherent acoustic (Brillouin-type) phonons; in time-domain Brillouin scattering, the frequency is given by $f_B = 2n v_s / \lambda_{\text{probe}}$, where $n$ is the refractive index, $v_s$ the sound velocity and $\lambda_{\text{probe}}$ is the probe wavelength \cite{thomsen1986surface}.
+Considering $n = 1.5-1.6$ \cite{giannetti2011revealing}, $v_s = 2.5–5$~kms$^{-1}$ \cite{saunders1994anisotropy,wang1989elastic}, and $\lambda_{\text{probe}} = 785–830$~nm, one expects $f_B \approx 9–20$~GHz ($50-110$~ps), which are an order of magnitude lower frequency compared to the detected one, ruling out an acoustic origin.
+While the origin of such oscillation remains unclear, it could be compatible with an ultra-low-frequency Raman-active excitation, as similarly reported in Bi2212~\cite{mcniven2022long}.
 Interestingly, this feature is observed only under EUV excitation and not in conventional optical-pump measurements, although in the latter case comparable signal amplitudes may not be available.